albin-johansson/tactile/README.md

 ## Implemented features

-* Easy to use but more importantly, easy to learn.
 * Work on multiple maps simultaneously.
 * Support for multiple layers.
 * Support for both embedded and external tilesets.